-Fluctuations in the price, availability and quality of the textiles, wool and leather used in our products could have a material adverse effect on our cost of sales or our ability to meet our customers' demands.
+Fluctuations in the price, availability and quality of raw materials used in our products could have a material adverse effect on our cost of sales or our ability to meet our customers' demands.
 We compete with numerous entities for supplies of materials and manufacturing capacity.
-The supply and price of leather are vulnerable to animal diseases as well as natural disasters that can affect the supply and price of raw leather.
-For example, in the past, the outbreak of mad-cow and foot-and-mouth disease in Europe, and its aftereffects, adversely affected the supply and cost of leather.
-Any recurrence of these diseases could adversely affect us.
-The prices for wool and other fabrics used in our products depend largely on the market prices for the raw materials used to produce them, such as raw wool or cotton.
+Raw materials are vulnerable to adverse climate conditions, animal diseases and natural disasters that can affect the supply and price of raw materials.
 We may not be able to pass on all or any portion of higher material prices to our customers.
+Increases in the price of raw materials, as occurred during fiscal 2012, could have an adverse effect on our results of operations.

 Any raw material price increase or increase in costs related to the transport of our products (primarily petroleum costs) could increase our cost of sales and decrease our profitability unless we are able to pass higher prices on to our customers.
 In addition, if one or more of our competitors is able to reduce its production costs by taking greater advantage of any reductions in raw material prices, favorable sourcing agreements or new manufacturing technologies (which enable manufacturers to produce goods on a more cost-effective basis) we may face pricing pressures from those competitors and may be forced to reduce our prices or face a decline in net sales, either of which could have an adverse effect on our business, results of operations or financial condition.
-During the second half of fiscal 2011, we began to experience an increase in costs, including those for raw materials, labor and freight, which we anticipate will continue in fiscal 2012.
-While we are taking action to reduce the effects of these cost increases on our results of operations, we cannot be sure that our actions will be effective.